lsalzman/iqm/README.txt

 --meshtrans X,Y,Z
   Translates a mesh by X,Y,Z. This does not affect the skeleton.

+-j
+  Forces the exporting of joint information in animation files without meshes.

 Each animation file can be preceded by any combination of the following command-line switches:

 --name A